lshippy/db-observability-demo/README.md

 - Grafana Cloud account with:
   - Prometheus endpoint for metrics
   - Loki endpoint for logs
-  - API key with write permissions
+  - Cloud Access Policy token with metrics:write and logs:write permissions

 ---